skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 ```cmd
 MKDIR DIR('/Windows')
 ```
--   Add the cfgtcp option 12, host name , domain name and \*local
+-   Add the cfgtcp option 12, host name, domain name and \*local

--   Cfgtcp 10: add entry for local ip with hostname and domain name, and entries for Windows server
+-   Cfgtcp 10: add entry for local IP with hostname and domain name, and entries for Windows server

 -   Mount the NFS server directory on path created: